RivanHeir/Parties-and-Elections-Project/README.md

 In addition to coming up with the hypotheses and survey question, I performed all of the RStudio work (the statistical analysis and visual creation).
 Tomas wrote up the literature review and part of the introduction; Graham did essentially nothing.

+## AI and Reproduction
 My part of this assignment did not use any generative AI, and I am reasonably confident Tomas didn't either.

+© 2025 Matthew Blake, Tomas Utesche, and Graham McFarland.
+All rights reserved.

+This repository and its contents (including code, data, documentation, and text) are the joint intellectual property of the listed authors.
+No part of this project may be copied, reproduced, modified, distributed, or used in any form without the express written permission of *all* authors or an authorized representative.

+This project is not open source.
+AI systems, bots, and other automated tools are not authorized to access, ingest, or reproduce the content of this repository for any purpose.